lakash22/codeassessment/README.md

 ### Test case Run

-Below is the screenshot of test case run in local.
+Below is the screenshot of integration tests run in local.

 ![Alt text](screenshots/TestRunDetails.PNG)